evalaplace/evalaplace.github.io/_pages/about.md

 Welcome to my webpage!
-I'm an assistant professor at KU Leuven and a Veni fellow at the University of Amsterdam.
+I'm an assistant professor at the KU Leuven (Belgium) and Veni fellow at the University of Amsterdam (Netherlands).

-My research focuses mainly on stellar astrophysics, in particular on the evolution of binary and multiple systems, their explosions, and afterlives.
-I am particularly interested in the evolution of massive stars, supernovae, X-ray binaries, unexplained transients, and gravitational-wave progenitors.
+At the Institute of Astronomy of KU Leuven, I lead a research team on themes related to stellar astrophysics, the evolution of binary and multiple systems, their explosions, pulsations, and afterlives and am the PI of the FWO-Odysseus grant "StarHearts".
+I'm also a member of the Anton Pannekoek Institute in Amsterdam and of the Leuven Gravity Institute.

+My research focuses mainly on gravitational-waves progenitors, massive binary star evolution, stellar explosions, unexplained transients, and asteroseismology.